midstar/pycstruct/doc/source/overview.rst

 Background
 ----------

-Typically python applications don't care about memory layout of the used varables or objects.
+Typically python applications don't care about memory layout of the used variables or objects.
 This is generally not a problem when parsing text based data such as JSON, XML data.
 However, when parsing binary data the Python language and standard library has limited support for this.